 Join the knowledgeable and friendly crew of Jack’s Diving Locker for a night to remember on the world famous Manta Night Snorkel.
 Take a boat ride in the late afternoon along the Kona coast to the manta viewing site.
 Slip into the water with your snorkel guide and float above majestic manta rays as they somersault, glide, and pivot in the light below.
 Manta rays are filter feeders and feed on plankton attracted to light.
 They have very large mouths, but no sharp teeth.
 Manta rays do not have tail stingers.
 This is a thrilling experience for those who seek adventure!

-- Children under the age of 12 must be accompanied in the water by a capable adult, or hire a private guide.
+- Children under the age of 12 must be accompanied at all times, both in and out of the water, by a capable adult or hire a private guide, unless they are enrolled in a course.

-- Children age 12-14 must be accompanied on the boat, but not necessarily in the water, by an adult.
-Otherwise they must hire a private guide.
+- Children age 12-14 must be accompanied on the trip by an adult, but do not necessarily need to be in the water or on the boat together.
+Otherwise they must hire a private guide, unless they are enrolled in a course.

 - PLEASE CALL TO CHECK FOR PRIVATE GUIDE AVAILABILITY